Parabolic optimal control problems with combinatorial switching constraints -- Part I: Convex relaxations: Convex hull description

+Assume first that $t_j\in(a_i,b_i)\setminus S$ for some~$i\in\{1,\dots,M\}$ and some~$j\in\{1,\dots,\sigma\}$.
+By definition of~$S$, all switching points having minimal distance to~$t_j$ do not belong to~$S$ as well, i.e., $S'_j\cap S=\emptyset$.
+Hence all points in $S_j'$ can be shifted simultaneously by some small enough~$\varepsilon>0$, in both directions, maintaining feasibility with respect to~$D_s$ and without any of these points leaving or entering any of the intervals~$I_1,\dots,I_M$ and $[0,T]$.
+This shifting thus changes the value of~$c^\top\Pi(u)$ linearly, as seen in the proof of~Theorem~\ref{thm: combswpoint}, which is a contradiction to unique optimality of~$v$.

 We have thus shown that any~$u\in D_s$ with~$\Pi(u)=v$ must have all switching points either in~$S$ or outside of any interval~$I_i$.
-So consider some~$u\in D_s$ with~$\Pi(u)=v$ and let~$t\not\in S$ be any switching point of~$u$ not belonging to any interval~$I_i$.
-By shifting~$t$ to the next point in~$S$ to the left of~$t$, adapting the positions of other switching points as much as necessary to maintain feasibility, we obtain another function~$u'\in D_s$.
+So consider some~$u\in D_s$ with~$\Pi(u)=v$, defined by switching points~$t_1,\dots,t_\sigma$ as above, and let~$t_j\not\in S$ be any switching point of~$u$ not belonging to any interval~$I_i$.
+By shifting all switching points in~$S'_j$ simultaneously to the left until~$S_j'\cap S\neq\emptyset$, taking into account that the set~$S_j'$ may increase when~$t_j$ decreases, we obtain another function~$u'\in D_s$.
 By construction of~$S$, no shifting point is moved beyond the next point in~$S$ to the left of its original position.
 In particular, none of the shifting points being moved enters any of the intervals~$I_i$, so that we derive~$\Pi(u')=\Pi(u)=v$, but~$u'$ has strictly less switching points outside of~$S$ than~$u$.
 By repeatedly applying the same modification, we eventually obtain a function projecting to~$v$ with switching points only in~$S$. \end{proof} \begin{theorem} One can optimize over~$C_{D_s,\Pi}$ (and hence also separate from~$C_{D_s,\Pi}$) in time polynomial in~$M$ and~$\sigma$. \end{theorem} \begin{proof} By Lemma~\ref{lem:dwell}, it suffices to optimize over the projections of all~$u\in D_s$ with switchings only in~$S$.
 This can be done by a simple dynamic programming approach: given~$c\in\R^M$, we can compute the optimal value for~$b\in\{0,1\}$ recursively for all~$t\in S$.
 Starting with~$c^*(\tau_1,b)=0$, we obtain

 for~$j=1,\dots,|S|$.
 The desired optimal value is~$\min\{c^*(T,0),c^*(T,1)\}$ then, and a corresponding optimal solution can be derived easily. \end{proof} Note that~$\sigma$ is not polynomial in the input size in general, but only pseudopolynomial, if~$T$ and~$s$ are considered part of the input.